jotaijs/jotai-devtools/README.md

   theme?: 'dark' | 'light';
   // Custom nonce to allowlist jotai-devtools specific inline styles via CSP nonce?: string;
-  options?: {
+  // We recommend keeping these options static. i.e. set it only once.
+Avoid connecting it to re-renderable state options?: {
     // Private atoms are used internally in atoms like `atomWithStorage` or `atomWithLocation`, etc. to manage state.
     // Defaults to `false`